Enzo Tchato

-Enzo Gianni Tchato Mbiayi (born 23 November 2002) is a professional footballer who plays as a defender for club Montpellier.
+Enzo Gianni Tchato Mbiayi (born 23 November 2002) is a professional footballer who plays as a defender for club Frosinone.
 Born in France, he plays for the Cameroon national team.

 Club career

 On 3 April 2022, Tchato made his professional debut for Montpellier as a substitute in a 2–1 Ligue 1 defeat at home to Brest.
 On 23 May, he signed his first professional contract with the club.
 His first league start came in a 3–2 home victory over Troyes on 7 August.
 On 13 August, Tchato scored his first professional goal in a 5–2 league defeat away to Paris Saint-Germain.

 On 28 May 2024, it was announced that Tchato had signed a contract extension with Montpellier.

+On 25 August 2026, Tchato moved to Italian club Frosinone, recently promoted to Serie A, on a four-season contract.

 International career

 In January 2021, Tchato was called up to the Cameroon U20 national team for a training camp.
 In February, he participated in the 2021 Africa U-20 Cup of Nations in Mauritania, where his team reached the quarter-finals.
 At the tournament, Tchato was one of the "revelations" of the Cameroonian team.

 On 11 June 2023, Tchato made his Cameroon debut in a 2–2 friendly draw against Mexico.